ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 objectives:
 - "Be able to remove RNA-seq reads with adapters and low quality bases."
 keypoints:
+- "Next-Generation Sequencing techniques are massively parallel cDNA sequencing."
+- "Sequencing files are produced in a standard format: the fastq format."
+- "Using FastQC, one can easily check the sequencing quality of a fastq file."
-- "Performing read trimming ensures that no sequencing adapter is left in your final reads."
+- "Performing read trimming ensures that seqence of bed quality and no sequencing adapter is left in your final reads."
 - "Align RNA-seq reads to a reference genome using a splice-aware aligner like `STAR`."
 - "The SAM/BAM format is the end-result of a read alignment to a reference genome."
 - "The resulting `.bam` files are used to generate a count table for use in differential expression analyses."